Old City Hall (Lancaster, Pennsylvania)

-Old City Hall, also known as County Court House and State House, is a historic city hall building located at Lancaster, Lancaster County, Pennsylvania.
-It was built between 1795 and 1797, and is a 3 1/2-story, brick building with stone accents in the Federal style.
-The building was restored in 1924.
+The Old City Hall, also known as the County Court House and State House, is a historic, American city hall building that is located in Lancaster, Lancaster County, Pennsylvania.

+It was added to the National Register of Historic Places in 1972.

+History and architectural features

+Built between 1795 and 1797, this historic structure is a three-and-one-half-story, brick building with stone accents that was designed in the Federal style.
 It was built as a "public office house" and housed the Commonwealth offices when Lancaster was the capital from 1799 to 1812.

-It has also housed city and county offices, a Masonic lodge, a post office, and library.
+This building, which was restored in 1924, has also housed city and county offices, a Masonic lodge, a post office, and library.
 It now houses the Lancaster visitor's center.

 It was added to the National Register of Historic Places in 1972.